gekiclaws/University/README.md

 2. There is a shell called `departments_controller.rb` within the `app/controller/api/v1` directory.
 Inside the file, add the lines to the `index` to generate the json for active departments in alphabetical order.

 3. Create a series of serializers with the `rails g serializer` command and then flesh out those serializers so that it create the json as seen in the sample given.
+Start with just a department serializer and get the main part of that correct before adding on the faculty json.

 Qapla'